NextGenRF-Design-Inc/iio-oscilloscope/docs/QuickStart.md

 # Launching IIO-Oscilliscope

 Information for launching the IIO-Oscilloscope application locally or via a remote PC can be found [here](https://wiki.analog.com/resources/tools-software/linux-software/iio_oscilloscope).
+The PC software can be downloaded from the releases tab [here](https://github.com/analogdevicesinc/iio-oscilloscope/releases).